February 16, 2025

 Think golden cliffs, crystal-clear water, and all the amenities you need to stay all day: sunbeds, umbrellas, beachside snacks, and ice-cold drinks.
 I do remember bathrooms being scarce but…well.
 You know what to do.

-The daybeds at Praia da Dona Ana cost around €30 for two sunbeds and an umbrella for the entire day!
+The daybeds at Praia da Dona Ana cost around €30 (~$33 USD) for two sunbeds and an umbrella for the entire day!

 If you’re looking for something a little more low-key, Praia dos Três Irmãos near Alvor is a solid choice, with hidden coves and quiet corners perfect for escaping the crowds while still having access to the essentials.